Virginsubjects/StageDUT/README.md

 ## Get started

+So the main aim of this Java application is to colorate one part from a code, the result will be  a webpage in HTML.
+Besides, to format its layout and most of all control the colors we'll use CSS.

-Syntactic coloration aims to automatically formatting some items from a text or a code, using a specific color, items have upstream been carefully choosen due to their importance and their interest to a concern.
+*Syntactic coloration* aims to automatically formatting some items from a text or a code, using a specific color, items have upstream been carefully choosen due to their importance and their interest to a concern.